jsantibout/crushitmarketing/README.md

 # Setup Instructions

 1. Download the zip of this project or utilize git commands to clone this project
+  - To download the zip click on the green code button the click download zip

 2. If project does not contain dependencies when pulled down follow steps 3 - 5 otherwise skip to step 6